Strategies to maximize sleep health and duration

 Guided Hypnotherapy Recordings

 This is another subject in which I have an upcoming piece on, as implications of guided hypnotherapy go well beyond aiding in sleep.
 Unfortunately, many proponents of hypnotherapy have injected much quackery, reducing the public image on effectiveness.
 Hypnotherapy is an often go to of mine, utilizing it any time I lay in bed for more than 45 minutes without falling asleep.
 It does not always work, but it does often.
 When it does, I fall asleep quite quickly and tend to sleep through the night.
-I highly recommend this website, the free recordings of Dr. Paul Ogilvie, a medical doctor from the UK.
+I highly recommend the Liberation in Mind website, the free recordings of Dr. Paul Ogilvie, a medical doctor from the UK.

 It’s widely reported that sleeping in a cold room helps you fall asleep quicker and sleep better, with sleep scientists recommending you sleep in a slightly cooled room.
 Personally, I run my A/C all spring, summer, and fall.
 In the winter, I turn off my heat and crack my window open to allow cool air to come in.
 That said, I live in the Greater Vancouver area of Canada, and as such it rarely gets as cold as others would identify as “cold”.